 To really know, however, if a variable predicts performance one must refer to well-designed studies and ideally to meta-analyses, a statistical technique that pools together the results of many independent studies.
 These analyses have clearly established that the single most important predictor of work performance is general intelligence, and that the correlation between general intelligence and performance increases as job complexity increases (Salgado, Anderson, Moscoso, Bertua, & De Fruyt, 2003; Schmidt & Hunter, 1998).
 These results, when corrected for statistical artefacts (measurement error and restriction of range) show that the correlation of general intelligence to job performance is about .70, even when controlling for conscientiousness and emotional stability (Schmidt, Shaffer, & Oh, 2008).
-To get an idea of the predictive strength of a correlation of .70, we can convert this statistic to a practical measure of effect (Rosenthal & Rubin, 1982); doing so shows that 85% of individuals who are above the median on general intelligence will score above the median in job performance.
+To get an idea of the predictive strength of a correlation of .70, we can convert this statistic to a practical measure of effect (Rosenthal & Rubin, 1982); doing so shows that 85% of individuals who are above the median on general intelligence will score above the median in job performance; however, only 15% of individuals below the median on general intelligence will score above the median in job performance.
 In other words, a smart individual is more than five times more likely to have above median performance than will a less-smart individual.
 These validity coefficients are as good as it gets in psychology; I would be very surprised to see anything beat this in my lifetime!